Confinement and chiral symmetry breaking in holography: a smooth switch-off: The thermal transition and its swallow tail

 Now we can reintroduce $G_5=\frac{\pi L^3}{2N^2}$ and $\pi \tilde{z}_0 = \sqrt{\beta^2+4\pi^2 R_z^2}$.
 The free energy is just $F=T S_E$:

 For small (large) $R_z T$, we recover the well-known BH (soliton) free energies \cite{Burgess:1999vb}

+which are understood as relative to the pure $AdS$ vacuum chosen as reference background.
 The three solutions for the free energy are displayed in Fig. \ref{fig:freeenergy} for fixed $R_z=1/2\pi$.
 As expected, the system exhibits a first-order phase transition between the low-temperature soliton phase and the high-temperature black hole phase.
 The interpolating solution always has a higher free energy than either of these phases, corresponding to the local maximum of the effective potential between the two minima that interchange.
 The interpolating geometry completes the expected swallow tail structure associated with any first order transition.
+The reader should note that the natural ordering of geometries with respect to $T$ on the unstable branch of the swallow tail is the opposite of that for the physical solutions.
+For the physical solutions, the soliton geometry dominates at $T=0$ whilst the black hole dominates at large $T$.
+On the unstable branch, the black hole-like solution is present at $T=0$ and it smoothly maps to the soliton at large $T$.
+Whilst un-intuitive, this is the naturally expected behavior around the swallow tail.

 While the completion of the swallow tail is interesting, the main reason we are interested in the extra solutions is that they provide a smooth (albeit metastable) interpolation between the soliton and black hole solutions.